 Depending on the extent of the damage, you can choose to fix it using either one of the following methods.

-Method 1: Use self-amalgamating repair tape
+Method one: Use self-amalgamating repair tape

 Using self-amalgamating waterproof pipe repair tape is a great, quick way to fix smaller cracks in pipes.
 Made from self-fusing silicone, it’s easy to apply and (depending on the model) resistant to temperatures of up to 250°C- 260°C, making it ideal for use with wet UFH systems.

-Simply wrap the tape around the crack and tighten it as much as possible to create a fully watertight seal.
+Wrap the tape around the crack and tighten it as much as possible to create a fully watertight seal.

-Method 2: Use epoxy putty
+Method two: Use epoxy putty

 If there’s a bigger hole in the pipe or simply not enough room for you to wrap tape all the way around, we recommend using epoxy putty instead.
 Often used as a space-filling adhesive, most epoxy putty available on the market comes in two separate parts, often coloured blue and yellow to distinguish them.